victorian charter

 The Victorian Charter is one of the three existing State and Territory human rights charters in Australia, playing an important role for upholding human rights.
 The Victorian Charter recognises 20 fundamental human rights primarily drawn from the International Covenant on Civil and Political Rights, and provides for these rights to be taken into account in Victorian law and policy.
 Subject to some limitations, the Victorian Charter makes it unlawful for public authorities to act incompatibly with the human rights in the Victorian Charter or fail to take these human rights into account when making a decision.
 It also requires that new laws be considered for their compatibility with the Victorian Charter and that existing laws be interpreted and applied consistently with human rights.

-However, as Australia does not have a national charter of human rights, the Victorian Charter is limited to the laws, policies and services of the Victorian Government and Victorian public authorities.
+However, as Australia does not have a national Human Rights Act or Charter, the Victorian Charter is limited to the laws, policies and services of the Victorian Government and Victorian public authorities.

 Learn about the difference the Victorian Charter of Human Rights has made, and how you can find out more about ensuring your rights are respected.